-Abstract-Although many papers have been published on visual tracking and visual servoing of the vision-based robotics, there are only few research studies on using vision to improve the standing and walking stabilization for legged robots.
-In this paper, we propose a "Visual Lifting Bipedal Walking" strategy, which uses visually measured information to control the robot for keeping a desired head-top's position/orientation, to help the robot prevent falling from unstable gaits, such as falling down to ground caused by gravity, undesired dynamical coupling or dangerous foot-slipping motion.
+Abstract: Although many papers have been published on visual tracking, visual servoing of the vision-based robotics, there are only few research study on using vision to improve the standing and walking stabilization for legged robots.
+In this paper, we set two cameras as the humanoid's eyes, to observe a static object in front, and using the visual measured information to control the robot keeping a desired head-top's position/orientation, in order to help the robot to prevent from unstable motion, such as the falling down action caused by gravity or dangerous slipping motion happened suddenly.